-The Gamble House was located at 2918 Werk Road in the Westwood neighborhood of Cincinnati, Ohio.
-It was the home of James Norris Gamble, an inventor, humanitarian and son of Proctor & Gamble’s co-founder.
+The Gamble House is a demolished residence at 2918 Werk Road in Cincinnati, Ohio.
+It was the home of James Norris Gamble, an inventor, humanitarian, and son of Proctor & Gamble’s co-founder.

-The imposing 2½-story Queen Anne residence was constructed by Gamble on the site of his father’s earlier dwelling in 1875.
-1 3 5 The 60-acre plot was named Ratonagh after the Gamble clan’s ancestral hometown in Northern Ireland.
+Ratonagh, more commonly known as the Gamble House, was constructed by James Norris Gamble on the site of his father’s earlier dwelling in 1875.
+1 3 5 Named after the Gamble clan’s ancestral hometown in Northern Ireland, the 2½-story, 2,644 square-foot Queen Anne residence was situated on a 60-acre plot.
 3

-Gamble resided in the vast 2,644-square-foot, 13 room house for 57 years until his death in 1932.
-3 5 10 His daughter, Olivia, lived in the house until she died in the 1960’s.
+Gamble resided in the vast house for 57 years until his death in 1932.
+3 5 10 His daughter, Olivia, lived in the house until she died in the 1960s.
 The house was then transferred to the Greenacres Foundation of Indian Hill, founded and headed by philanthropist Louise Nippert.
 4 Louise’s late husband, Louis Nippert, was Gamble’s grandson.
 3 4

 Neglect and Demolition